arjun-menon/alteza/ideas.md

 #### Ideas...
 * Top 1:
-  * Proper object exposed for each PyPage file.
-    * Proper YAML field capture.
-    * Maybe inject post-processing fields (gathered with `getModuleVars`) into this object with `setattr`.
-  * Document all built-in functions, and config fields (like the `skip` config var), etc.
   * Update the `YYYY-MM-DD-` handler to allow `YYYY-MM-DD ` as well.
   * A `nameEncode` configurable function, with a `defaultNameEncode`.
     * Convert something like "Purpose of Life" to `purpose-of-life`.